Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 280 should in theory perform a little bit faster than the Radeon HD 6790 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 280 should perform a little bit faster than the Radeon HD 6790 overall. (explain)

-Texel RateThe GeForce GTX 280 is a lot (more or less 43%) faster with regards to AF than the Radeon HD 6790. (explain)
+Texel RateThe GeForce GTX 280 should be a lot (about 43%) better at anisotropic filtering than the Radeon HD 6790. (explain)

-Pixel RateThe GeForce GTX 280 will be much (approximately 43%) better at AA than the Radeon HD 6790, and capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 280 is much (about 43%) better at FSAA than the Radeon HD 6790, and also will be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison